-Fence (2017), Gate (2018), Threshold (2018) and Angular combination (rail) (2018) are big sculptural reproductions of portals and enclosures made with electrical leftovers.
-The series, started in 2017, was made to be physically experienced by being seen through, pushing the viewer into ambivalent positions.
+Fence (2017), Gate (2018), Threshold (2018) and Angular combination (rail) (2018) are large scale sculptural reproductions of portals and enclosures, made from discarded electrical materials.
+The series, started in 2017, is made to be physically experienced by being seen through, around and beyond, pushing the viewer into ambivalent positions.

-Cables enable connection, transmission.
-Their presence ranges from our everyday domestic spaces to surfacing electrical infrastructures in industrial sites, development areas or across oceans, allowing data transmission across distant geographical regions.
+Cables enable connection and transmission.
+They appear in everyday domestic settings, exposed infrastructural systems in industrial and urban development areas, or beneath oceans - facilitating energy circulation and exchange of data across distant geographical regions.
 Conversely, fences and portals are images of both access and division.
 Displaced and decontextualised, these enclosing structures no longer hold the authority of an image of division, but reveal instead their weakness in the use of feeble materials, getting rendered as inert aesthetic objects.
-Once the materials are assembled, the visual outcome recalls of the act of drawing, where representation becomes elusive and uncontrollable, defying intentional design.
+Once assembled, cables appear in altered forms, recalling of the act of drawing, where representation becomes elusive and uncontrollable, defying intentional design.

-Tracing the backdrop of recent political developments, the series subtly alludes to unsettling scenarios of increasing sentiments of exclusivity, drawing historical parallels to transitions marked by the privatisation of common lands.
-(Against the Grain, James C. Scott).
+Tracing the backdrop of recent political developments, the series subtly alludes to unsettling scenarios of increasing sentiments of exclusion, drawing historical parallels to transitions marked by the privatisation of common lands (as illustrated in Against the Grain by James C. Scott) and reflecting on the socio-political implications of boundary-making, in both past and present.